-Most companies are now aware of the pending FASB changes and some have even estimated the impact the new standard will have on their financial statements.
-CoStar Real Estate Manager has done more than just talk about it.
+Most companies are aware of the pending FASB changes, and some have even estimated the impact ASC 842 will have on their financial statements.
+CoStar Real Estate Manager has done more than talk about it.
 We’ve provided details about the specific data fields that must be captured to meet new requirements.
-These data elements have already been delivered in our software to our customers giving them the ability to start gathering the additional information at the same time they are getting their real estate data ready for the pending standard.
-For many new customers, this is all part of one cohesive exercised during their initial implementation of the CoStar Real Estate Manager software.
+These data elements have already been delivered in our software to our customers, allowing them to gather additional information while getting their real estate data ready for the pending standard.
+For many new customers, this is all part of one cohesive exercise during their initial CoStar Real Estate Manager software implementation.

-- Transitioning to the new standard will require a significant effort in addition to current workload
+- Transitioning to the new standard will require a significant effort in addition to the current workload.

-These challenges point to the need for more centralized, corporate involvement, a system to support the collection for all the relevant data and supporting restatements and the ability to manage the most likely need for new corporate policies and accounting.
-This will require the coordination and effective communication from more parts of the organization than ever before.
+These challenges point to the need for more centralized corporate involvement, a system to support collecting all the relevant data and keeping restatements, and the ability to manage the most likely need for new corporate policies and accounting.
+This will require coordination and effective communication from more parts of the organization than ever before.

-In addition to the six challenges listed above, retailers also need to consider:
+In addition to the six challenges listed above, retailers also need to consider the following:

 - Co-tenancy can significantly affect the outlook for a lease

-- Determining the recognition term will require judgement
+- Determining the recognition term will require judgment.

 Hold on to your hat!

-If you ever doubted the complexity and amount of work that will be required to meet reporting requirements under the new standard, the 50 FASB-Focused Data fields defined in this document should help you face reality!
-These data elements were added to the CoStar Real Estate Manager software system in January 2012, and we are closely monitoring FASB announcements to preemptively identify any additional fields that might be needed.
+If you ever doubted the complexity and amount of work required to meet reporting requirements under the new standard, the 50 FASB-Focused Data fields defined in this document should help you face reality!
+These data elements were added to the CoStar Real Estate Manager software system in January 2012.
+We are closely monitoring FASB announcements to find out if there are any additional fields needed preemptively.

-It’s easy to become a bit cynical if you’re the one faced with all the responsibility and work involved in preparing and working with the new FASB standard.
-However, having at your disposal instant access to real estate information that is complete, accurate and consistent means that not only will you be able to meet the challenges of the new lease accounting standard, but you’ll also make better real estate decisions for your company.
-The new FASB standard gives all of us in the commercial real estate industry the “compelling event” we’ve needed to change our worlds for the better.
+It’s easy to become cynical if faced with all the responsibility and work involved in preparing and working with the new FASB standard.
+However, having at your disposal instant access to complete, accurate, and consistent real estate information means you will not only be able to meet the challenges of the new lease accounting standard, but you’ll also make better real estate decisions for your company.
+The new FASB standard gives all of us in the commercial real estate industry the “compelling event” needed to improve our worlds.